Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Hu Jie also recommended paying attention to the interaction between digital economic factors and sustainable growth.

-“Digitalization, if not managed carefully, can cause many damages to sustainable development.
+“If not managed carefully, digitalization can cause a lot of damage to sustainable development.
 Therefore, technology development must go hand in hand with the principles of sustainable development.”

 Sharing the same view, Ms. Julia Tay - Asia-Pacific Public Policy Leader, EY said that there is an intersection between sustainability and technology.
 Technology, artificial intelligence (AI) serves sustainability and vice versa.